-- Demonstrate knowledge of construction of a modular home or similar project. - Demonstrate skills in framing and installation of exterior and interior finish. - · Produce millwork projects. - · Articulate safety guidelines and terminology.
+- Demonstrate a working knowledge of construction via a project-based laboratory experience. - Demonstrate skills in framing and installation of exterior and interior finish. - · Produce millwork projects. - · Articulate safety guidelines and terminology.

 The Building Construction curriculum provides technical training in all phases of light residential construction.
-Architectural drafting, blueprint reading, estimating, codes and regulations, energy efficiency, site work and foundations, principles of framing and finish carpentry, and the proper choice and sizing of materials are part of the learning process.
+Construction drafting blueprint reading, estimating, codes and regulations, energy efficiency, site work and foundations, principles of framing and finish carpentry, and the proper choice and sizing of materials are part of the learning process.
 To qualify as a wage earner in the modern day construction field, a person must possess technical knowledge of construction design and the skills to apply that knowledge.
 Laboratory experiences in millwork projects and specialized methods of construction are also provided.